-Barnevelder chickens were developed about 200 years ago in the village of Barneveld, Holland.
+Farmers developed Barnevelder chickens about 200 years ago in the village of Barneveld, Holland.
 At the time, brown eggs were prized.
-As a result, they were bred to lay large chocolate colored eggs.
+As a result, locals bred them to lay large chocolate-colored eggs.
 They used to lay very deep, dark chocolate eggs.

 Since them, they have been bred for their beautiful feathered plumage and the coloring of the eggs has darkened to deep brown.
 The eggs may also be spotted.